dxhome/sjbuild/README.md

-# Build script for storj componenets
+# Build script for storj components